lemonbob/iMpress/README.md

 ```
 export const iapp = IMPRESS.register(IAPP);
 ```
-6. methods are added as JSON strings in an i-event attribute - duplicate events are allowed in the JSON string.
+6. Events are added as JSON strings in an i-event attribute - duplicate events are allowed in the JSON string.
 Specify params, data.property/props.property etc. $e or $event is the event object, or if no params are specified the event object will be the first param.
+Rective data can also be passed as arguments.
 ```
 i-event={"click":"customMethod"}
 ```

-9. Props are passed similar to React-like, an attribute wrapping a valid data or prop value will become a prop
+9. Props are passed similar to React-like props, an attribute wrapping a valid data or prop value will become automatically become a prop.
+In this way reactive attribute are not permitted on the custom component tag itself - these would become props.
 ```
 <i-child title={data.title}></i-child>
 ```

-10. Props are not mutable.
-They exist only as mapped namespaces for the child component to access the true owner of the data.
+10. Props are mutable using the iSetState in-build class method.
+Props exist only as mapped namespaces for the child component to access the true owner of the data and all reactive data retains references to its true owner.
 Props when properly conceived are not local data, nor should they ever be considered as local data.
-To modify a prop, internally a propsMap contains data references to the true owner of the data, a setState method on each component can be used to request mutation and records a full log of where the data was changed.
+To modify a prop, internally a propsMap contains data references to the true owner of the data, a iSetState method on each component can be used to request mutation and records a full log of where the data was changed.
+Time-travel debugging is added when this.iDefine('isDebug', true) is called on the constructor of a root component - e.g. IAPP.
 ```
 this.iSetState(['props','child','index'], newValue);
 ```
 No more contrived usage of class props to pass mutation methods throughout a system as is common in React.
-Calling this.iGetState will return the full data path and data owner of the prop which in development mode contains a list of mutations for ease of debugging.
+Calling this.iGetState will return the full data path and data owner of the prop which in development mode (iDefine('isDebug', true) contains a list of mutations for ease of debugging.

 12. In-built query methods allow robust and debuggable communication between parent/child/siblings.
 No more eventbus/emits/contextAPI needed.
 Use iQuerySelector, iQuerySelectorAll, and iClosest.
 Additionally you can even use the DOM to extract registered components directly from the tree using the iGuid property of the components.